 If you find a pet.You probably have a good idea of what to do if you’ve lost your pet.
 Check with the shelters & law enforcement.
 Contact local radio stations.
 Put up posters.
 Place an ad in the “lost & found” classified.
 But do you know what to do if you find someone else’s lost pet?
 Most people don’t have a clue.
 Take some time to think about it.
 Your preparedness and quick, caring action can save an animal’s life.

-Notify the Authorities*Report the lost pet to your county’s animal control agency – in Northwest Minnesota, this is usually your local police or sheriff department.
-Also report to any animal shelters or humane societies in your region, even if they are not in your county.
-If you take the animal to your animal control agency (again, usually sheriff or police department), his chances of finding his owner or a great new home are better than you might think.*If you would like to keep the animal, ask to adopt if he should not be reunited with his family.
+Notify the Authorities*Report the lost pet to your county’s animal control agency – in Northwest Minnesota; this is usually your local police or sheriff's department.
+Also, report to animal shelters or humane societies in your region, even if they are not in your county.
+If you take the animal to your animal control agency (again, usually the sheriff or police department), his chances of finding his owner or a great new home are better than you might think.*If you want to keep the animal, ask to adopt them if they should not be reunited with their family.

-The Bottom LineA lost, frightened animal is depending on you.
-Do for this creature what you would want someone to do for your pet.
+The Bottom LineA lost, frightened animal depends on you.
+Do what you would want someone to do for your pet for this creature.